ACM40960/project-Yashita101/README.md

 ### Dog Breed Image Recognition using AI

 This repository contains **Python** code for predicting dog breeds from images using advanced deep learning models.
-After evaluating the performance of multiple models, **Model_Name** is chosen as the best-performing one, thereby using it for the main predictions.
+After evaluating the performance of multiple models, **NASNetLarge** is chosen as the best-performing one, thereby using it for the main predictions.

 ## Motivation